aquasecurity/cloudsploit/README.md

 15. Click "Apply Policy".

 ## Permissions
 The scans require read-only permissions to your account.
+This can be done by adding the "Security Audit" AWS managed policy to your IAM user or role, as well as the "cloudtrail:DescribeTrails" permission (can be created via an inline permissions document).

+If you'd prefer to be more restrictive, the following IAM policy contains the exact permissions used by the scan.

-This can be done by adding the following IAM policy to a new user.
-Note: this policy will likely change as more plugins are written.
+WARNING: This policy will likely change as more plugins are written.
 If a test returns "UNKNOWN" it is likely missing a required permission.
+The preferred method is to use the "Security Audit" policy.

 ```
 {